lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Unlike the integrity ECC, the reliability ECC is actually used for error correction if an accidental bit-flip is seen, it is thus fully stored and not truncated.

 ECC enablement is done differently depending on the type of partitions.
-*  For data partitions, the ECC enablement is done on contiugous page boundaries.
+*  For data partitions, the ECC enablement is done on contiguous page boundaries.
    *  Software has the ability to configure these regions and whether ECC is enabled.
 *  For information partitions,the ECC enablement is done on a per page basis.
    *  Software can configure for each page whether ECC is enabled.